 What is your favorite food and wine pairing?

-I think so far my all-time favorite pairing is a really good Russian River Pinot Noir (Jaclynn Renee Russian River Pinot Noir from Bacigalupi Vineyards) J or Red Burgundy and Pork belly!!
+I think so far my all-time favorite food and wine pairing is a really good Russian River Pinot Noir (Jaclynn Renee Russian River Pinot Noir from Bacigalupi Vineyards) J or Red Burgundy and Pork belly!!
 Soooo good.
 Like a match made in Heaven.

 If you didn’t make wine, what would you do?